navigation bar

 General Description

 The Little River flows into Arkansas from Oklahoma west of Horatio in Sevier County.
-Near SH 41 the river is joined by an unnamed tributary flowing south from DeQueen Lake parallel to the Cossatot River a few miles to the east.
-The first practical public access point for the Little River in Arkansas is SH 41 at Horatio from which point the river flows about 40 miles down to and across Millwood Lake to Millwood State Park, the last practical access point for taking out above Millwood Dam.
+Near SH 41 the river is joined by the Rolling Fork River flowing south from DeQueen Lake parallel to the Cossatot River a few miles to the east.
+The first practical public access point for the Little River in Arkansas is SH 41 at Horatio, though it is sometimes possible to access the river on the beach adjacent to Little River Country Club off Little River CR 61 running west from SH 41 on the south side of the river.
+This reach flows about 57.2 miles down to and across Millwood Lake to Millwood Lake State Park, the last practical access point for taking out above Millwood Dam.
 The river flows as a basically flatwater stream with no major hazards making it accessible for less experienced paddlers as well as anybody else who enjoys paddling beautiful rivers.
-The southwestern corner of Arkansas provides a very scenic backdrop to this gentle river that is fed by inflow from the Cossatot and Saline Rivers to the north.
-The entire run is within the beautiful Ouachita National Forest with its variety of pines, oaks, elms, sycamores, willows and other species of trees.
-The length of this reach makes it great for two or three day trips, though by using US Highway 71 as an access point it can be broken up into runs of 26 and 14 miles for those wanting a shorter trip.
+The southwestern corner of Arkansas provides a very scenic backdrop to this gentle river that is fed by inflow from the Rolling Fork, Cossatot and Saline Rivers to the north.
+The entire run is within the beautiful Ouachita National Forest and the Pond Creek National Wildlife Refuge with its variety of pines, oaks, elms, sycamores, willows and other species of trees.
+The length of this reach makes it great for two or three day trips, though by using various access points it can be broken up into runs of fewer miles for those wanting a shorter trip.

 Location

-Sevier and Little River Counties in the Ouachita National Forest of far southwestern Arkansas just east of the Oklahoma State Line.
+Sevier and Little River Counties in the Ouachita National Forest and Pond Creek National Wildlife Refuge of far southwestern Arkansas just east of the Oklahoma State Line.
 Texarkana is located just a few miles to the south on the Texas-Arkansas border.

 Distance from major cities